-In addition, the Graduate School has established English Competence Requirements (see https://bulletins.psu.edu/bulletins/whitebook/degree_requirements.cfm?section=degreeReq1, "English Competence").
+In addition, the Graduate School has established English Competence Requirements see <a href="http://gradschool.psu.edu/graduate-education-policies/gcac/gcac-600/gcac-605-english-competence-research-doctorate/?mobileFormat=false.
 All doctoral candidates must establish competency in this area by the end of their third year or before taking the oral portion of the comprehensive examination, whichever comes earlier.
 To meet the competency requirement, the Graduate School requires that students complete a course in writing, a course in oral communication with a grade of at least a B, and that students complete a writing task.
 Completion of the Research Paper Requirement together with the oral presentation of the paper can be used to satisfy this requirement, and this is documented under the exemption request section on Form B. The exemption may be satisfied through writing and presenting the second year paper.